 Becoming a Christian is NOT something received from an organization as a privilege of membership or as an award for compliance or sacrifice.
 It is NOT a reward for good works.
 It is NOT the result of baptism.
 It is NOT bestowed by someone elseʼs prayer.
-It IS the individualʼs own decision to accept Jesus Christ as personal Savior and Lord (see Topic 45).
+It is the individualʼs own decision to accept Jesus Christ as personal Savior (see Topic 45).

 The decision to become a Christian is a specific, conscious act of the will, usually at a memorable time and place.
-Just as a marriage is consummated with a solemn ʻI do,ʼ a personal relationship with God is consummated with a solemn prayer to receive Jesus Christ as personal Savior and Lord.
-This is spiritual birth – the way one becomes a Christian – and the beginning of a new and better life, including Godʼs promise of heaven after death.
+Just as a marriage is consummated with a solemn ʻI do,ʼ a personal relationship with God is consummated with a solemn prayer to receive Jesus Christ as personal Savior and acknowledge Him as Lord.
+This is spiritual birth – the way one becomes a Christian – and the beginning of a new and better life; including Godʼs promise of heaven after death.

 HOW TO BECOME A CHRISTIAN

 When a person becomes a Christian, he doesnʼt just take a label to identify with a philosophy or group (like joining a political party)… he doesnʼt just determine to live a better life (like making a New Yearʼs resolution)… he doesnʼt just get help (like going to a counselor)… he doesnʼt just embrace a new religion (like becoming a New Ager).
 The decision to become a Christian is more profound and more important than any other kind of decision.